-The south and north side of the port of Patras as seen on Google Earth
+The port of Patras as seen on Google Earth

 The port of Patras is one of the most developed in the Mediterranean Sea, serving both local and international ferry routes.
 Depending on the ferry destination, it is divided into 2 ports: south and north.

 The South Port (or New Port) of Patras serves ferry routes to Italy.
-There are ferries traveling to Ancona, Venice, Bari and Brindisi.
+There are ferries traveling to Ancona, Venice and Bari.
 The New Port is located in the southwestern part of the city, close to the city bus station.
 You can access the port from Gate A, which is around 4km from the city center of Patras.

 Ferry from Patras to Italy

-- Ferry from Patras to Ancona: You can catch a ferry between Patras and Ancona daily.
-It takes 21 hours on average to travel to Ancona from the Greek port city.
+- Ferry from Patras to Ancona: you can catch a ferry between Patras and Ancona daily.
+It takes 20.5 to 25 hours to travel to Ancona from the Greek port city.
 The connection is available throughout the year.

-- Ferry from Patras to Venice: There are 2-4 weekly sailings between Patras and Venice.
-The crossing duration ranges from 30 to 36 hours and it is available throughout the year.
+- Ferry from Patras to Venice: there are 1-2 weekly sailings between Patras and Venice.
+The crossing duration ranges from 31 to 32 hours and it is available throughout the year.

-Good to know: Vehicle and cabin tickets for routes between Patras and Italy tend to sell out fast.
-For example, if you wish to travel during the summer, these tickets sell out by March.
+Good to know: vehicle and cabin tickets for routes between Patras and Italy tend to sell out fast.
 We recommend that you book your ferry tickets at least 5 months in advance.

 Ferry from Patras to the Ionian Sea

-- Ferry from Patras to Ithaca: Ferry routes from Patras to Ithaca are available mainly during the summer.
-There are daily crossings and the journey duration is approximately 3.5 hours.
+- Ferry from Patras to Ithaca: ferry routes from Patras to Ithaca are available daily and the journey duration is approximately 3.5 hours.
 Ferries arrive at the port of Pisaetos.

-On Ferryhopper’s Map of ferries, you can find all available routes from the port of Patras.
-Plan your itinerary and book cheap ferry tickets in just 4 clicks!
+On Ferryhopper’s Map of ferries, you can find all available ferry connections from the port of Patras.
+Plan your itinerary and book cheap ferry tickets in just a few clicks!

-The port of Patras is conveniently located close to the city center.
+The port of Patras is conveniently located in the suburb of Antheia, close to the city center.
 You can easily get there on foot, by car or taxi, or using public transport, depending on whether you’re heading to the South or the North Port.